Paneth Cells and Their Association With Crohn's Disease

 Antibacterial Functions of Paneth Cells

-Paneth cells also secrete at least two other antimicrobial substances: lysozyme and phospholipase A2.
+The Paneth cells also secrete at least two other antimicrobial substances: lysozyme and phospholipase A2.
 Lysozyme is also found in saliva.
-It causes bacteria cells to break open, killing the microbe.
+It causes the cells of bacteria to break open, killing the microbes.
 The process is known as lysis.
+Phospholipase breaks up the phospholipids in cell membranes.

 Autophagy is the process in which a cell destroys damaged structures that it contains.
 New structures replace the old ones.
 Infective microbes that enter the cell may also be destroyed by autophagy.